Mission

 I’ve added the blog to the site as a place to post and organize thoughts regarding a faith transition and various shelf breakers.
 The content centers around quotes from leaders, exploring a topic in church history or doctrine, analogies for faith transitions, comments on current events or simply site updates.
 Are you interested in contributing?
 We’re completely open to that, this is a platform to give people a place to share their stories and thoughts.
 When creating a profile look into the profile settings and mark that you’re interested in contributing and we’ll send you information.
 Otherwise, just contact us and mention you want to submit posts and we’ll fill you in on the details.

-A few site members have contributed posts and you can either find them mixed into the blog, or listed on their individual profile page.
+Some site members have contributed posts and you can find them mixed into the blog and listed on their individual profile page.

 Love it!
 How Can I Help?